Cheltenham Festival naps: best betting tips from our experts

 Read these next:

-Paul Kealy's Cheltenham Festival day 1 racing tips: Tuesday's play of the day
+Paul Kealy's Cheltenham Festival day 2 racing tips: Wednesday's play of the day

 Do you want £1,000+ in free bets for the 2024 Cheltenham Festival?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.